midnightntwrk/midnight-architecture/proposals/0004-micro-adt-language.md

 * `Map<K, V>`
 * `List<T>`
-* `[Historic]MerkleTree<n, T>` (The difference between a `HistoricMerkleTree` and a `MerkleTree` is that the former permits proofs against past states, while the latter does not)
+* `[Historic]MerkleTree<n, T>` (The difference between a `HistoricMerkleTree` and a `MerkleTree` is that the former permits proofs against past states—as is the case in Zcash; this is desirable in cases where the Merkle tree is monotonically growing—while the latter does not)

 A contract's state would consist of a mapping of strings to ADTs, and a contract's state's type consist of a mapping of strings to ADT types.

+I propose that each ADT has a default value which it is initialized to, and can be reset to at any time.

 I propose supporting the following queries, where `field` is a key in the
 contract: